On the shape of an axisymmetric meniscus rising from a static liquid pool: Convergent Resummation

-To find~$\tilde{r}_s$ of~(\ref{eq:DivPowerSeries}) to be used in~(\ref{eq:CovSeriesSolu}) with large Bond numbers, we note that in the limit as $B\rightarrow \infty$, one can interpret the problem dimensionally as that of a cylinder with a large radius in a fluid with fixed physical properties.
+To find~$\tilde{r}_s$ of~(\ref{eq:DivPowerSeries}) as $B\rightarrow \infty$, one can interpret the problem dimensionally as that of a cylinder with a large radius in a fluid with fixed physical properties.
 In such a limit, the cylinder surface may be viewed as flat over a large portion of the domain.
-The meniscus of a flat wall has an analytical solution~\cite{Batchelor}, and also an analytical expression for the negative real singularity that is closest to the wall~\cite{FlatWallSakiadisPaper}; this singularity determines the radius of convergence.
-The radius given in~\cite{FlatWallSakiadisPaper} is rewritten below in terms of current notation and non-dimensionalized variables as
+The meniscus of a flat wall satisfies an autonomous ODE and has an analytical solution~\citep{Batchelor}.
+The convergence limiting singularity corresponds to the location where the slope of the interface solution is infinite even if outside the physical domain.
+That singularity is imparted because all flat wall interface solution lie along the same master curve that is translated to meet conditions at the wall.
+This location is given by~\cite{FlatWallSakiadisPaper} and is rewritten below in terms of current notation and non-dimensionalized variables as

-We have surveyed the parameter ranges $\theta\in\left(0, \pi/2\right)$ and $B\in[0.001,100]$, and find that the ratio of $\tilde{r}_{s}$ found numerically (using a numerical $a_0$ to initiate the recursion in~(\ref{eq:DivPowerSeries})) to the estimated $\tilde{r}_{s}$ found using~(\ref{eq:rocsmall}) and~(\ref{eq:roclarge}) is always between zero and two when chosen judiciously as follows---this satisfies the constraints for a convergent Euler summation (see Appendix~\ref{sec:Euler}).
-This survey reveals that the maximum error in the radius of convergence in using either~(\ref{eq:rocsmall}) or~(\ref{eq:roclarge}) is obtained when the radii predictions are equal.
+We have surveyed the parameter ranges $\theta\in\left(0, \pi \right)$ and $B\in[0.001,100]$, and find that the ratio of $\tilde{r}_{s}$ found numerically (using a numerical $a_0$ to initiate the recursion in~(\ref{eq:DivPowerSeries})) to the estimated $\tilde{r}_{s}$ found using~(\ref{eq:rocsmall}) and~(\ref{eq:roclarge}) always lies between 0 and 2 when chosen judiciously as follows---this satisfies the constraints for a convergent Euler summation (see Appendix~\ref{sec:ClosestSing}).
+We have found that the maximum error in the radius of convergence in using either~(\ref{eq:rocsmall}) or~(\ref{eq:roclarge}) is obtained when the radii predictions are equal.
 Setting~(\ref{eq:rocsmall}) equal to~(\ref{eq:roclarge}) leads to a master curve to solve for a critical value of $B$, denoted by $B_{crit}$, as a function of contact angle $\theta$ as